nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: No student is displayed.
 Error details shown in the status message.

     1. Test case: `display x` (where x is larger than the list size) <br>
        Expected: No student is displayed.
-Invalid student error is shown in the status message.
+Invalid student index is shown in the status message.

 ### Navigating through command history